dranger003/ggllm.cpp/README.md

-llama.cpp modification to run Falcon (work in progress)
+ggllm.cpp is a llama.cpp modification to run Falcon (work in progress)

 **The Bloke features fine tuned weights in ggml v3 with various quantization options:**
 https://huggingface.co/TheBloke/falcon-40b-instruct-GGML